 A lowset detached timber house clad in hardwood weatherboards with a corrugated iron roof.
 The plan of this house type generally comprised a front verandah, dining room, kitchen, three bedrooms and a store with bathroom downstairs and a rear verandah.
 Typical alterations include the enclosure of the rear verandah and the relocation of the bathroom to the upper level.
-Battens to the understorey and the battened balustrade survive.
+Some battens to the understorey and the battened balustrade survive.
 The front stair, handrails and balustrade have been replaced.
 Concrete posts have replaced timber stumps.
-It appears that the rear verandah has been enclosed.